jwharm/java-gi-examples/README.md

 ### Calculator

-A [basic calculator](https://github.com/jwharm/java-gi-examples/tree/main/Calculator) that uses Gtk and LibAdwaita.
-There's a header bar, and a grid-based layout for the buttons.
-The app reacts to key presses as expected.

-### CalculatorKotlin

-A [basic calculator written in Kotlin](https://github.com/jwharm/java-gi-examples/tree/main/CalculatorKotlin) that uses Gtk and LibAdwaita.
+A [basic calculator](https://github.com/jwharm/java-gi-examples/tree/main/CalculatorKotlin) that uses Gtk and LibAdwaita.
 There's a header bar, and a grid-based layout for the buttons.
 The app reacts to key presses as expected.

 ### ColumnView Datagrid